With so many types of alarms in the market today, it can get overwhelming to decide which one you really need.

 Before jumping into our overview, here is a more in-depth analysis of the 3 main types of alarms you may be looking for: fire alarm, burglary alarm, and intrusion detection.

 Fire alarm systems are mostly a legal or insurance requirement.
 Smoke detectors or carbon monoxide detectors trigger the alarm to notify everything in the space and turn on the sprinklers.
 Bosch or Secutron is probably the most popular provider.

-To detect if an unwanted burglar comes visit your office after hours or on weekends, you probably want a burglary system set up.
-Those systems typically operate on a simple principle: They get activated with a code or card and from then on every time someone comes through the door and does not de-activate the alarm in time sets off a large scale alarm.
+To detect if an unwanted burglar comes to visit your office after hours or on weekends, you probably want a burglary system set up.
+Those systems typically operate on a simple principle: They get activated with a code or card and from then on every time someone comes through the door and does not de-activate the alarm in time set off a large-scale alarm.

 Kisi's opinion: Naturally a basic alarm system comes with more false alarms than real ones.
 If you get an alarm and you don't know if it's real, that's a big issue.
 We recommend to rather invest in a strong access control so everyone who needs access has controlled access.
 An alarm system just notifies you when it's too late.